Rules for Skat

 4. 3 cards to each player

-Each player now has 10 cards.
-With 4 players, the dealer sits out for this hand.
+Each player ends up with 10 cards.
+With 4 players, the dealer sits out for that hand.

 Bidding

 Before play begins, bidding determines who becomes the declarer.
-The players are called forehand (left of dealer), middlehand (next clockwise), and rearhand (dealer with 3 players).
+The players are called forehand (left of dealer), middlehand (next clockwise), and rearhand (the dealer when 3 players).

 Bidding process:

 1. Middlehand bids against forehand.
-Middlehand states a number, forehand responds "yes" or "pass."
+Middlehand names a number; forehand responds "yes" or "pass."

 2. On "yes," middlehand must bid higher or pass.